 During the summer, many people enjoy using gas-powered tools to do their yard work.
 However, if you are not physically strong enough for this task or it is just too much effort, then there’s another alternative that can be used instead – battery-powered devices!
 Cordless chainsaws and leaf blowers come highly recommended because they’re easier than holding onto cords while working with these powerhouses of destruction.

-10. Bring the garden up to you
+10. Gardening Tips For Seniors-Bring the garden up to you

 The height of your flower bed may vary, but it should always be about an arm’s length to allow for easy access without losing balance while reaching across.
 You can build them yourself or buy from commercial outlets that offer raised beds in different materials such as secondhand lumber and treated wood; concrete blocks/piles of dirt – just make sure they’re high enough so you don’t have trouble getting up.